 How to set impersonation rights manually

-- EAC (Exchange Admin Center ), click here for details (applies to Exchange 2013, 2016 and Office 365 only).
+- Exchange admin center (applies to Exchange 2013, 2016, 2019, and Office 365 only).

-- Run Powershell.
+- Run Windows PowerShell.

-Check the Powershell version by typing cmdlet:
+Check your PowerShell version by typing the following cmdlet:

-- If the Exchange Server is in remote location for example hosted or you are connecting to Office 365 learn how to connect to remote Exchange via Powershell.
-To manage permissions locally (MS Exchange Server on-premises or when logged on to remote Exchange via Remote Desktop, etc.) execute the below commands in Exchange Management Shell.
+- If your Exchange server is in a remote location (for example, it is hosted) or you are connecting to Office 365 (Exchange Online), learn how to connect to remote Exchange via PowerShell.
+To manage permissions locally (if you have an on-premises Exchange server or if you are logged on to a remote Exchange server via Remote Desktop, etc.) execute the commands below in Exchange Management Shell.

-- where <account name> is the name of the administrator account on the target server you want to check
+Get-ManagementRoleAssignment -RoleAssignee "<account name>" -Role ApplicationImpersonation -RoleAssigneeType userwhere <account name> is the name of the administrator account (on the target server) that you want to check.

 Add impersonation rights:

-- where <impersonation Assignment Name> is a name of your choice for this assignment.
-Be aware, each assignment should have a unique name.
-You can omit Name switch and a unique assignment name will be created automatically.
+New-ManagementRoleAssignment -Name:<impersonation Assignment Name> -Role:ApplicationImpersonation -User: "<account name>"where <impersonation Assignment Name> is the name of your choice for this assignment.
+Be aware that each assignment should have a unique name.
+You can omit the Name switch, and a unique assignment name will be created automatically.

-You can remove impersonation rights with this command if necessary:
+You can remove impersonation rights with this command, if necessary: